oVirt/ovirt-site/source/documentation/webadmin/addtabs.html.md

                      setWindow(model);
                      ...

-the setWindow will open the dialog (model wise)
+the setWindow will open the dialog (model wise) - an event will be raised for the presenter to opan a new window in the view.

 Add to the model UICommands for closing it or submitting something to the server